Stuck at the border, migrants find a little Christmas cheer

 “It’s difficult to leave those traditions behind, but they had to be abandoned at any rate,” said Marlon Cruz, 25, who had been a yucca and plantain farmer in Guatemala.
 “When you go from house to house and hear shots, because of that we would stay locked up at home.”

-Tens of thousands of migrants who fled violence and poverty in their home countries are almost certain to spend Christmas in crowded shelters or on the streets of Mexican border towns, where organized crime routinely targets them.
+Tens of thousands of migrants who fled violence and poverty in their home countries are spending Christmas in crowded shelters or on the streets of Mexican border towns, where organized crime routinely targets them.
 It is especially cold for those living outside since winter temperatures have plunged over much of the U.S. and across the border.

 The Biden administration asked the Supreme Court this week not to lift pandemic-era restrictions on asylum-seekers before the holiday weekend.
 A lower court had already granted the administration’s request to have until December 21 before rolling back the restrictions, known as Title 42.
 The restrictions have been used more than 2.5 million times to expel asylum-seekers who crossed into the U.S. illegally and to turn away most of those requesting asylum at the border.